Vanilla-OS/vib-fsguard/README.md

 note that the keys must be named `minisign.pub` (public) and `minisign.key` (private) in this example the minisign keys would be in `includes.container/etc/minisign/`, which translates to `/etc/minisign** in the build environment

 keep in mind that the minisign key **cannot** be password protected, as there is no way for the user to type in the password during building (which is why always generting a random key through GenerateKey is recommended)

+In the case that FsGuard has to be manually built (due to a configuration change or similiar), the `CustomFsGuard` option has to be set to True, this stops the module from fetching a prebuilt FsGuard and instead allows the user to manually build FsGuard, it does however expect the FsGuard binary to be at `/sources/FsGuard`